 If you’re set on seeing the Northern Lights and you didn’t manage to see them, you can do a tour to help you hunt the Northern Lights.
 (We weren’t lucky enough as there was a lot of snow, which left the sky overcast the entire time.)

-Last thoughts… (Scroll down for the free map our 10 day iceland winter road trip)
+Last thoughts… (Scroll down for the free map of our 10

 We hope that you enjoyed our 10 day Iceland itinerary for winter and you’ll love Iceland as much as we did.
 If you’re looking for more advice on the best things to do in Iceland or Iceland road trip tips… we have plenty more.